 Some people will disagree with me on how to ship ball cards.
 I don’t like shipping in plain white envelopes.
 Some people put the card in a toploader, tape it closed, and put it in a plain white envelope, address it and put it in the mailbox and be done with it and wish for the best.
 While shipping this way, may work, I personally do not like doing this, there is no tracking and if it doesn’t get delivered there is nothing you can do.
 However, some cards are sold fairly cheap and it’s not feasible to charge for the bubble mailer shipping method.
 So there are times when it’s necessary to ship in an envelope, but you just need to realize there are some risks with doing it this way.

 When shipping by using an envelope, I make sure I only use plain cardstock cards.
-I typically get them from Michaels, but you can get them from Amazon as well.
+I typically get them from Michaels, but you can get them from eBay as well.
 The heavy cardstock card can still protect the card.
 The card in a sleeve put in a toploader, taped closed, inside the cardstock card, is still under an ounce therefore you can still use only one stamp.

 This is how I ship my cards.
 How do you ship your ball cards?
 I welcome your feedback!